 The course work for nutrition and dietetics technicians, registered includes a variety of classes in food and nutrition sciences, foodservice systems management and a range of general science courses.

 If You Already Have a Degree

-If you already completed college course work or have a degree that is not in dietetics and are interested in becoming a dietetic technician, registered, you should have your college transcript evaluated by the director of a dietetics technician program ACEND-accredited.
+If you already completed college course work or have a degree that is not in dietetics and are interested in becoming a nutrition and dietetic technician, registered, you should have your college transcript evaluated by the director of a dietetics technician program ACEND-accredited.
 Because the policies, procedures and costs for the transcript evaluation may vary from one institution to another, you may want to contact more than one dietetics program for further information.